ocharles/blog/posts/2010-04-03-sql-is-data-not-a-string.md

 ---
-title: SQL: It's Data, Not a String
+title: "SQL: It's Data, Not a String"
 ---

 Recently I’ve been becoming more and more frustrated with how we handle database